zhongyang219/TrafficMonitor/README_en-us.md

 For version 1.82 and later, plug-in system has been added.
 The plug-in dll must be placed in the "plugins" directory, at the same level directory with "TrafficMonitor.exe".
 The plug-in should load automatically as the program starts up.
 Users can view and manage the loaded plugins in the pop-up menu "More Functions"-"Plugin Management".

+`PluginCodexQuota` is an optional Codex quota and network taskbar plug-in example.
+It is independent from core functionality and loads only after the user builds and installs its DLL.
 For instructions on how to develop the plugins for TrafficMonitor, please see [Plugin Development Guide · zhongyang219/TrafficMonitor Wiki (github.com)](https://github.com/zhongyang219/TrafficMonitor/wiki/Plugin-Development-Guide).

 To download the TrafficMonitor plugins, please [click here](https://github.com/zhongyang219/TrafficMonitorPlugins/blob/main/download/plugin_download.md).